csmets/Server-Driven-UI/docs/signals.md

 ### What it doesn't solve

 Signals update the UI but doesn't change the response cache.
 So, if you have client side navigation you'll be rudely awakened to a response you originally had and not the modified one.
 However, this is solved with another trick.

-[TODO: WRITE ARTICLE ON MUTATION CACHE UPDATING]
+[Read about handling cache](./cache.md)

 ## A deeper dive